harp-orm/query/README.md

 ## Retrieving data (Select)

-Tretrieve data from the database, use Query\Select class.
+Tretrieve data from the database, use [Select class](/src/Select.php).

 An example select: